-(a)(S-90) Organizations receiving an unsolicited proposal (UP) must forward them to their unsolicited proposal coordinator and the DLA Acquisition Operations UP program manager.
-The DLA Acquisition Operations UP program manager decides the correct unsolicited proposal coordinator(s) when needing evaluation by multiple organizations.
-Unsolicited proposal coordinators must:
+(a)(S-90) Organizations receiving an unsolicited proposal (UP) must forward them to their UP coordinator and copy the DLA Acquisition Operations (J73) UP program manager.
+The DLA

+Acquisition Operations UP program manager selects the appropriate UP coordinator(s) when evaluation by multiple organizations is warranted.
+Major Subordinate Command (MSC) UP coordinators must:

-(i) Coordinate and manage UPs;
+(i) Coordinate and manage UPs with J73 UP program manager;

-(ii) Protect UPs from unauthorized disclosure (FAR 15.608 and 15.609); use cover sheet provided in FAR 15.609 for all stages of the Government's handling of a UP;
+(ii) Protect UPs from unauthorized disclosure (FAR 15.608 and 15.609); use cover sheet provided in FAR 15.609 for all stages of the handling of a UP;

-(iii) Advise UP program manager when a UP needs wider consideration in DLA;
+(iii) Advise DLA Acquisition Operations (J73) UP program manager when a UP needs wider consideration in DLA;

-(iv) Preserve accurate and complete disposition record of all UP processed;
+(iv)Preserve accurate and complete disposition record of all UP processed;